GayPizzaSpecifications/irc.dart/README.md

 ## Contacting Us

 You can find us on `irc.esper.net` at `#directcode`.
-Just mention you wanna help with the Dart IRC library, and we will be happy to assist you!
+Just mention you want help with the Dart IRC library, and we will be happy to assist you!

 ## Contributing